-** Get involved with this year's British Chambers of Commerce Awards 2018 - the deadline is 29 June 2018.
+** Get involved with this year's British Chambers of Commerce Awards 2020 - the awards are open for entries on Thursday 19th March.

 Deciding what awards to enter could be challenging but it’s important to weigh up the time and effort it would take to enter against the potential gains.
 Some awards may have monetary prizes or other benefits such as coaching, advice and workshops.
 However it’s not just the winning that counts!

 With resources often stretched putting yourself forward for business awards is not always the top of the agenda.
 Here are five reasons why simply entering an award could be good for your business.

 Business awards can be an overlooked tool in your marketing toolbox.
 Just being shortlisted can improve brand awareness and promote your business to new customers.
 Make sure you maximise PR exposure and update your marketing materials with the award logo including business cards, website, literature, email and sales material.
 Awards celebrate hard work and success and are great PR opportunities.
 It’s fantastic to be recognised so it’s important to make sure that people know what your business has achieved.
 Winning a business award can open doors to getting contracts, finding new supply channels and breaking into new markets.